-Objective Control 01. of wast re amenity by minimising the impact the collection activities/bin storage public domain.
+Objective Control O1.
+Improve amenity by minimising the impact of waste collection activities/bin storage on the public domain.
 C1.
-Waste collection must be provided on-site within new building development (excluding development with less than 600m GFA and multi-unit developments with 10 dwellings O2. a. ure waste collection points: allocate sufficient areas for the efficient access, storage and collection of waste and recycling allow collection vehicles to be able to access buildings to remove waste safely and efficiently C2. or less).
+Waste collection must be provided on-site within new building development (excluding development with less than 600m 2 GFA and multi-unit developments with 10 dwellings O2.
+To ensure waste collection points: a. allocate sufficient areas for the efficient access, storage and collection of waste and recycling or less).
 This waste collection bay may be shared with another loading/unloading space.
 Access must be designed to accommodate a Council garbage truck, or any vehicles used by private waste contractors (SRV minimum).
-The waste collection point is to be designed to:

-Objective Control c. minimise the impacts of noise and odour from waste and recycling handling on building occupants, near neighbours and the local area do not dominate or detract from the appearance of the development and the local streetscape a. allow waste loading operations to occur on a level surface away from parking areas, turning areas, aisles, internal roadways and ramps b. provide sufficient side, rear and vertical clearance to allow for the waste collection activity to be undertaken (e.g. the lifting arc for automated bin lifters requires clearance to remain clear of any walls or ceilings and all service ducts, pipes and the like). c. comply with Bayside Technical Specification - Traffic, Parking and Access.
+Object tive Control О3. b. allow collection vehicles to be able to access buildings to remove waste safely and efficiently c. minimise the impacts of noise and odour from waste and recycling handling on building occupants, near neighbours and the local area d. do not dominate or detract from the appearance of the development and the local streetscape Waste management and recycling processes adopted by residential facilities are guided by the Better practice guide for resource recovery in residential developments (EPA, 2019).
+C2.
+The waste collection point is to be designed to: a. allow waste loading operations to occur on a level surface away from parking areas, turning areas, aisles, internal roadways and ramps b. provide sufficient side, rear and vertical clearance to allow for the waste collection activity to be undertaken (e.g. the lifting arc for automated bin lifters requires clearance to remain clear of any walls or ceilings and all service ducts, pipes and the like). c. comply with Bayside Technical Specification - Traffic, Parking and Access.
 C3.
 Waste rooms are to be located as close as possible to the waste collection point.
 Where this cannot be provided for and waste rooms are spread out across the basement of a development, a method to internally transport waste to the collection point is to be provided.
 C4.
 Where collection vehicles are required to enter inside a building, the design of the building shall provide for: a. a minimum vertical clearance of 4.5 metres for MRV vehicles and 3.5m headroom clearance for SRV vehicles (clear of all service ducts, pipes etc) b. collection vehicles to enter and exit the premises in a forward direction c. the driveway width and gradient to be as per AS2890.2.